shlake/lc-open-refine/_episodes/07-writing-transformations.md

 >## Put titles into Title Case
 >Use Facets and the GREL expression ```value.toTitlecase()``` to put the titles in Title Case
 >1.
 Facet by publisher
 >2.
-Select "Akshantala Enterprises" and "Society of Pharmaceutical Technocrats"
+Select "AKSHANTALA ENTERPRISES" and "SOCIETY OF PHARMACEUTICAL TECHNOCRATS"
 >3.
 To select multiple values in the facet use the ```include``` link that appears to the right of the facet
 >4.
 See that the Titles for these are all in uppercase
 >5.
 Click the dropdown menu on the Title column